Full Service Dentistry

 Zirconia or Milled Crowns

-Zirconia or milled crown which are digitally constructed either in an office that has the software and hardware to produce them or in a dental lab.
-Dental offices that have the software and hardware have the ability to produce a crown in one visit with no need for a temporary.
+Zirconia or milled crown is digitally constructed in an office with the software and hardware to produce them or in a dental lab.
+Dental offices with the software and hardware can create a crown in one visit without needing a temporary one.
 These crowns require no impression.